Capitol Events Request

 9. Reservation time must include sufficient additional time for setup and take-down.

 11. Event holders are responsible for securing the assistance of the Senate Media or House Video/Audio for sound or video equipment and lighting for the event.
-The SPB Event Staff will supply you with contact information for the appropriate A/V office.
+The SPB Events Staff will supply you with contact information for the appropriate A/V office.

 H. Indemnification